Mushara Bush Camp: Our full report

 Health & safety

-Medical care: The nearest doctor is in Tsumeb, around 100km away.
+- The nearest doctor is in Tsumeb, about 100km away.

-Money: US dollars and euros can be exchanged.
-Each room has a safe
+- US dollars and euros can be exchanged.
+Each tent has a safe.

-Accepted payment on location: Visa and MasterCard are accepted as well as cash in Namibian dollars, South African rand, US dollars and euros.
+- Visa and Mastercard are accepted as well as cash in Namibian dollars, South African rand, US dollars and euros.

 Other lodges in Etosha National Park